Why didn't Moses

 to our team of mature Christians known as the Email Evangelists!

-Question: Why could Moses NOT enter the Promised Land after wandering the desert for forty years?
+Question: Why did Moses NOT enter the Promised Land of Canaan with the children of Israel?

 "So Moses and Aaron went from the presence of the assembly to the door of the tabernacle of meeting, and they fell on their faces.
 And the glory of the Lord appeared to them.